 Paris Travel Planner Step 4: Book Tickets To Attractions

 Before going to Paris make sure you have tickets to the most popular sights booked in advance.
+You can also get on a hop on hop off bus in Paris.
 This way you will save A LOT of time.
 Queues are huge, trust me!
 Especially if you decide to visit Paris in the summer.

 If you plan to go up the Eiffel Tower, book your ticket here.
 This way you will avoid the queue to the cash desk.
 However, you will still have to wait in a long line to security control.